Falling in love is one of the best experiences in life. However, it is not always easy to stay in a romantic relationship.

 For example, when separating at airports, highly avoidant people show less physical contact with their partners and show more distancing behaviors.

 Highly anxious people may see stress as a strong threat to the relationship, and feel less close to their partners.
-When asked to imagine leaving their partners forever, highly anxious people show lots of negative emotion reactions, whereas highly avoidant people do not (they just suppress the negative thoughts and emotions).
+When asked to imagine leaving their partners forever, highly anxious people show lots of negative emotional reactions, whereas highly avoidant people do not (they just suppress the negative thoughts and emotions).

 When internal stress (e.g., jealousy or intimacy issues) comes in, highly anxious people have more distress, show more dysfunctional behavior, and view their partners more negatively.
 This becomes better if they are committed to the relationship.

 High avoidant people, on the other hand, do not accurately think what their partners are thinking or feeling.
-They prefer instrumental support to emotional support.
+They prefer instrumental support for emotional support.
 To them, being independent is the most important thing.

 When long-term life stress occurs, such as becoming a parent, highly anxious people perceive less partner support and feel unsatisfied with the relationship.
-Their partners may have the similar pattern, feeling unsatisfied and providing less support.
+Their partners may have a similar pattern, feeling unsatisfied and providing less support.

 Highly avoidant people, especially men, tend to think the newborn is interfering with their personal or work lives, and that they are doing too much childcare.

-Researchers suggest that stressful stimulations can evoke core features of insecure attachment styles (highly avoidant or anxious) and decrease relationship satisfaction.
+Researchers suggest that stressful stimulations can evoke the core features of insecure attachment styles (highly avoidant or anxious) and decrease relationship satisfaction.